D2L documentation on ePortfolio:

 - Assess an item

 You can use the Explore area to see what items other people are sharing with you.

 ePortfolio enables you to monitor user progress and provide ongoing feedback and support through comments and assessments.
-It is also integrated with Learning Environment so that users can submit items to dropbox folders in specific courses where they can be assessed or graded using the Competencies and Grades tool.
-When an item is submitted to a dropbox folder it becomes a unique object and is not updated when changes are made to the item in ePortfolio.
-Thus, having users submit items to a dropbox folder allows you to evaluate their achievements at a specific point in time, while evaluating users through ePortfolio allows you to provide guidance so they can continue to improve their work.
+It is also integrated with the Learning Environment so that users can submit items to assignment folders in specific courses where they can be assessed.
+When an item is submitted to an assignment, it becomes a unique object and is not updated when changes are made to the item in ePortfolio.
+Thus, having users submit items to a course assignment allows you to evaluate their achievements at a specific point in time, while evaluating users through ePortfolio allows you to provide guidance so they can continue to improve their work.

-When you leave MSU, you can copy your MSU ePortfolio to myDesire2Learn.
-See the steps in the pages below.
+When leaving MSU, users can copy their MSU ePortfolio to myDesire2Learn (export/import).
+See the steps in the following pages.